Local laws and customs

 Some quick tips include:

-Homosexual activity is illegal in many countries.
-In some other countries, it is not against the law but is still seen as an unacceptable life choice.
+Homosexuality and homosexual activity is illegal in many countries.
+In some other countries, it is not against the law but there is a low level of tolerance.
 Do some research on your intended destination before you depart.
-Our LGBT travel guide has some more specific information, and other guides, like that provided by the International Gay & Lesbian Travel Association, can be a useful resource.
+Our LGBTQI+ travel advice has some more specific information, and other guides, like that provided by the International Gay & Lesbian Travel Association, can be a useful resource.

-While you’re abroad you’re subject to local laws, including ones that may not apply in Ireland.
+While you are abroad you are subject to local laws, including ones that may not apply in Ireland.
 If you have to deal with any legal matters, we advise you to get professional local legal advice.
 We cannot provide you with legal advice, or represent you in court, but your nearest Irish Embassy or Consulate can usually provide a list of local, English-speaking lawyers.

 Illegal drug use (no matter what the drug) usually carries stiff penalties, including fines, long prison terms, and in some countries, even the death penalty.
 Be careful with your luggage and belongings when you’re travelling and avoid any contact with prohibited drugs.